jasonbot/weblog/content/weblog/on-electron.md

 - Sending crash reports to interested parties
 - Writing additional native code in native languages like C++ and Rust via Node extensions _that give better platform-specific runtime characteristics_.
   - I can use the native filesystem.
-  - I can use native builds of machine learning libraries with hoping you're patient enough to watch them run slower and worse in Webassembly.
+  - I can use native builds of machine learning libraries versus hoping you're patient enough to watch them run slower and worse in Webassembly.
-  - All of a sudden things that ran slow on your computer or non-privately on some SaaS company's server are happening _quickly, efficiently, on your hardware on your desk_ with _no network round-trips_.
+  - All of a sudden things that ran slow on your computer or non-privately on some SaaS company's server are happening quickly and efficiently _on your hardware_ on _your desk_ with _no network round-trips_.

 And more!
 And after all this, it happens to let you place rectangles in those windows that are views into the Chromium rendering engine.

 If an Electron app you're using doesn't _feel_ mostly native, it's more an indictment of the nature of the people making the app than the framework they're using.

 The whole point of Electron is to provide a decent, native desktop experience and uses HTML/CSS/Javascript as its core language for user interface and the Nodejs runtime and its ecosystem behind the curtain.
 Familiar tools, fast development.
 In some cases, this development is only _feasible_ via Electron: when you can reuse half your codebase you're halfway there!

-# If You're Distributing Containerized Apps or Static Binaries You're Just As Guilty of the Original Sin of Electron

-We already have `libc` back at home.
-An Electron installation doesn't use system libraries.
-This is a conscious choice.
-An Electron app comes batteries included.
-You can afford 250 megs of HD space for an app you use daily, you disk cheapskate.

-Electron bundles all that inside itself.
-It's the equivalent to a static binary that doesn't use the system libc.
-It's the equivalent to a full-blown, dozen-gigabyte Ubuntu system with apt-get and superfluous apps installed as an image base just to host a single node app in a container.
-You accept batteries included software elsewhere: don't be a hypocrite and complain in this case.

 ## The Operating System Webview is a Lie and a Nightmare and Probably Worse than Nothing